 Above all, please don't be afraid to ask for help!
 If you find that you are struggling with any aspect of the course, talk to me as soon as possible.
-If you feel lost, plan to attend at least one SI session or office hour a week and bring a list of specific questions.
-We are here to help you succeed in chemistry and can also help with developing your own study and preparation strategies.
+If you feel lost, plan to attend at least one office hour a week and bring a list of specific questions.
+I am here to help you succeed in chemistry and can also help with developing your own study and preparation strategies.

-Schedule of Topics and Exams for Fall 2015
+Schedule of Topics and Exams for Spring 2016